AditiKollur/AditiKollur/README.md

         ttk.Label(frame, text=title_text).pack(anchor="w")

+        # For drilldown, show only columns NOT already selected
         available = [c for c in self.string_cols_available if c not in self.all_selected_string_cols] if not available:
             messagebox.showinfo("No More Strings", "No more string columns left to select for drill down.\nProceeding to export and inspection.")